 - 1. Submit an application to TCAT Hartsville. - 2.
 Attain a passing score on the HESI Test. - 3.
 Submit official transcripts and course descriptions from previous education institutions. - 4.
-Submit letters of recommendation from previous nursing instructors at the previous institution and/or other documentation as deemed appropriate. - 5.
-In order to be given credit for any of the following subjects, the applicant may be required to take a comprehensive exam and pass with at least an 81: Basic Science and Anatomy, Nutrition and Diet Therapy, Nursing Principles and Skills, Maternal Child Nursing, Pediatric Nursing, Pharmacology and Administration of Medications, Medical/Surgical Nursing, Geriatric Nursing, and Psychiatric Nursing and Mental Health Concepts. - 6.
-Students must have maintained a minimum of an 81 average in each completed subject.
-Attendance and participation must be acceptable.
+Submit letters of recommendation from previous nursing instructors at the previous institution and/or other documentation as deemed appropriate.

-- 7. Transfers will be dependent upon class space availability.
+- 5. In order to be given credit for any of the following subjects, the applicant may be required to take a comprehensive exam and pass with at least an 80: Basic Science and Anatomy, Nutrition and Diet Therapy, Nursing Principles and Skills, Maternal Child Nursing, Pediatric Nursing, Pharmacology and Administration of Medications, Medical/Surgical Nursing, Geriatric Nursing, and Psychiatric Nursing and Mental Health Concepts. - 6.
+Students must have maintained a minimum of an 80 average in each completed subject.
+Attendance and participation must be acceptable. - 7.
+Transfers will be dependent upon class space availability.
 The Coordinator of Practical Nursing will review each application for transfer with the School President, and acceptance into the Practical Nursing Program will be at the discretion of the school administration. - 8.
-Each admission will be on an individual basis. - Professional Nursing Students: In addition to the aforementioned, students wishing to challenge our program would be required to take and pass (by 50%) a Fundamentals of Nursing competency test; a clinical performance skills test; and the COMPASS (by 50% on Math and 80% on Reading). - 10.
+Each admission will be on an individual basis. - 9.
 The entire curriculum cannot be changed.
 Upon successful completion, credit for the first term of PN will be given.
 The student must have a current CPR card.
-In order to be a graduate of this program, a student must complete at least six (6) months in the program.